Mehmoona-bibi/SClab_2/README.md

 ---------------------------
 ---------------------------
 Introduction:
+  A matrix multiplication library is written which perform multiplication using iterative and Strassen's algorithm.
   Following things are performed in this lab:
-  •	Library created which has three functions o	Iterative multiplication of matrices o	Strassen’s multiplication of matrices o	Check if the subtraction of both matrices is zero
+    1. Library created which has three functions
+       a.
+Iterative multiplication of matrices
+       b.
+Strassen’s multiplication of matrices
+       c. check if the both results are equal
-  •	Unit test for this library
+    2. Unit test for this library
 Approach:
-  •	Function for iterative multiplication o	Iterate through both matrices and calculate the sum by multiplying (mxp if (mxn) is order of first matrix and (pxq) is order of second).
+    1. Function for iterative multiplication
+       a.
+Iterate through both matrices and calculate the sum by multiplying (mxp if (mxn) is order of first matrix and (pxq) is order of second).
-  •	Function for strassens
+    2. Function for strassen's algorithm
-      o	Use divide and conquer to divide matrix and then unite it again and find the product
+       a.
+Use divide and conquer to divide matrix and then unite it again and find the product
-  •	Equal method to check that the answer of both the methods o	Take the result of both methods o	Subtract both o	If the answer is zero then the test is running correctly
+    3. Equal method to check that the answer of both the methods
+       a.
+Take the result of both methods
+       b.
+Check the equality of both anwsers using Arrays.equal

 -----------------
 Language: